Starbuck7410/ComputerProject/DOCUMENTATION.md

 used (for example even for an assembly code that does not use the disk drive, an input file diskin.txt should exist.
 You are allowed to leave its contents empty).

-The file <b>dmemout.txt</b> is an output text file, in the same format as dmemin.txt, that contains the contents of the data memory at the end of the run.
+The file <b>memout.txt</b> is an output text file, in the same format as memin.txt, that contains the contents of the memory at the end of the run.

+### Debug files - These files will not be written if the debug flag isn't specified

 The file <b>regout.txt</b> is an output text file, that contains the values of the registers R3- R15 at the end of the run (note that the constants R0-R2 should not be printed in this file).
 Every line will be written in 8 hexadecimal letters.

-For performance sake, if the debug flag isn't present this file won't be written.

 The file <b>trace.txt</b> is an output text file, that contains a line of text for every instruction executed by the processor, in the following format:
 ```
 PC INST R0 R1 R2 R3 R4 R5 R6 R7 R8 R9 R10 R11 R12 R13 R14 R15
 ```

-For performance sake, if the debug flag isn't present this file won't be written.

 The file <b>hwregtrace.txt</b> is an output file that contains a line of text for each read or write to a hardware register (using in and out instructions) in the following format: